-The following bullet points summarise the headlines of this year's accounts.
+The following summarises the headlines of this year's accounts.

-- In spite of substantial pressures on adult social care budgets, the Council managed to contain overspending to £415k.
-Based on a net revenue budget of £477.5m for 2013/14, this is equivalent to a variance of less than 0.1% and therefore represents a broadly balanced position. - The Council's net worth has increased by £60.5m (or 9%) since 2012/13, the main factors being: - a decrease in the Council's pensions' liability (£100.3m) due to the annual review by the actuary; - a net increase in the Council's fixed assets due to revaluations (£19.1m), offset by; - an increase in the council's liabilities with respect to Private Finance Initiatives (£44.8m). - Total usable reserves increased by £43.9m from £168.6m to £212.5m (see section 4 of this Foreword); - £116.5m of capital investment went through the Capital Programme during the year.
+- In spite of substantial pressures on adult social care and waste management budgets, the Council managed to achieve a broadly balanced budget for 2014/15. - The Council's net worth has decreased by £109.3m (or 15%) since 2013/14, the main factors being: - o an increase in the Council's pensions' liability (£158.8m) due to the annual review by the actuary; - an increase in the council's liabilities with respect to Private Finance Initiatives (£27.5m), offset by; - a net increase in the Council's fixed assets due to revaluations (£39.1m), and; - a planned revenue contribution to capital from the Housing Revenue Account (HRA) of £36.4m as part of the approved strategy to prepare for substantial capital expenditure on council housing in the medium term. - Total usable reserves increased by £45.0m from £212.5m to £257.5m (see section 4 of this Foreword); - £145.3m of capital investment went through the Capital Programme during the year, up from £116.5m in 2013/14.